Defxult/reactionmenu/README.md

 * `allowed_mentions` (`discord.AllowedMentions`)

 ##### Methods
-There are only a few methods that are specifc to a `TextMenu`
+There are only a few methods that are specific to a `TextMenu`
 * `TextMenu.add_content(content: str)`
   * This is similiar to adding a page to a `ReactionMenu`, but each addition is text
 * `TextMenu.clear_all_contents()`